Team Alpha Male

 Team Alpha Male's training is wrestling-foundation:

-• Morning wrestling sessions: with Faber and rotating coaches; emphasis on Division I-style folkstyle wrestling adapted for MMA.
+Morning wrestling sessions.
+With Faber and rotating coaches; emphasis on Division I-style folkstyle wrestling adapted for MMA.
+The wrestling sessions are typically 90 minutes of drilling plus 30 minutes of live wrestling.

 The lower-weight-class roster produces a sparring environment where wrestling skill is the baseline competition factor.
 Fighters who can't match the gym's wrestling level typically don't last in the roster.